-New Orleans Car Insurance
+New Orleans, LA Car Insurance Quotes

-Auto Insurance And New Orleans
+Auto Insurance In New Orleans, LA—The Basics

 The "Crescent City" is nearly surrounded by water, yet the city is actually below sea level.
 As a result, residents of New Orleans experience regular flooding all over the city.
 This not only affects homes and buildings, but cars too.
 That's why if you live in The Big Easy, it's important to have the right auto insurance to protect you and your vehicle.
 GEICO works hard to offer great car insurance rates in the Greater New Orleans area, so get your free New Orleans auto insurance quote today.

 Much of New Orleans was built before cars were invented, so driving your vehicle around town can be tricky.
 Many locals recommend avoiding the French Quarter, Warehouse District, or Uptown by car because of the narrow streets and rough pavement.
 Parking in those neighborhoods is also very limited, so be sure to park your car in a designated parking space or parking lot.
 Once outside of the historic French Quarter, the streets of New Orleans are curvy and disjointed, and many are one-way only with restricted turning lanes.

 Getting Around In New Orleans

 In most areas of New Orleans, the best way to get around is by using public transportation.
 Not only will it save you from having to find parking for your vehicle, but it will also help you avoid traffic congestion from the frequent parades around town.
 For just $1.25, you can ride the city bus or take one of the historic streetcars which travel regularly on Canal Street, St. Charles Street and the Riverfront.

 Important Places In New Orleans